 I sometimes do, but only after I have finished the first draft.
 During the process, I keep the screenplay to myself and don’t show it to anybody.
 Then I always need to figure everything out by myself and fix the problems on my own.

-You always write your own scripts, but if you get an offer to make a movie, based on a script written by somebody else, what standards would you use to accept it?
+You always write your own scripts, but if you get an offer to make a movie based on a script written by somebody else, what standards would you use to accept it?

-First I have to like the script, and they have to allow me to rewrite, even if I wouldn’t do it.
-I mean, they would have to be comfortable with the possibility that I might, because of the way I like to shoot my movies.
+First, I have to like the script, and they have to allow me to rewrite, even if I wouldn’t do it.
+I mean, they would have to be comfortable with the possibility that I might because of the way I like to shoot my movies.
 Even the shooting is a rewriting, at least with my own scripts.
 I even rewrite them on the set.
 In between takes, you’ll often find me in a corner with a pencil, writing new dialogue for the actors and giving it to them.
 I’m always rewriting throughout the whole process.
 So if it’s a script that already exists, the writer and the producers would have to be comfortable with me doing that.
-And then there’s the final cut which to me is an ideological necessity, rather than a practical one.
+And then there’s the final cut which to me is an ideological necessity rather than a practical one.
 I would ask for final cut—not that I want to exclude anyone, but just to know how flexible the producers are going to be.
 I would also welcome their input: they’re smart, they love film, they are great and creative people with wonderful ideas.

 You started your career in films as an editor of shorts, and later on you also edited features.
 Now that you’re a full-time filmmaker, would you still consider yourself an editor?

-Yes, because I think editing is my favourite part of the process.
+Yes, because I think editing is my favorite part of the process.
 It’s where the movie gets made for me, and the editing room is where I feel the most comfortable.
 When I’m editing, I feel the movie is really coming into its own.
-Even as I am writing the script, I am thinking about it and I write the transitions and the cuts into the script.
+Even as I am writing the script, I am thinking about it, and I write the transitions and the cuts into the script.
 So I’m always thinking about it.
 But on the other hand, it’s all directing—at the end of the day, every step of the process is filmmaking.

 Film Fest Gent, Ghent (Belgium)